Essential Native CS3 Commands for Server Optimization

 - Run the

-command in the console to view current server information, including player counts and connection details.
+statuscommand in the console to view current server information, including player counts and connection details.

 - Run the